ananthn11/sql_layoff_analysis/README.md

 - Applied aggregate and window functions to discover patterns and trends over time

 ## ⚙️ How to Use
-- load `layoffs.csv` into MySQL Workbench
+- Load `layoffs.csv` into MySQL Workbench
 - Run `layoffs_cleaning.sql` **first** to clean and prepare the data
 - Then run `layoffs_analysis.sql` to explore and analyze the cleaned data

--
 ### Happy Analyzing 🚀